 Divi is one of the most well-known and successful subscription services nowadays.
-It was created by Elegant Themes team, which has 10 years of immaculate experience in developing products for WordPress.
-Over 500.000 customers tried the Divi, so the numbers are speaking for themselves.
+It was created by Elegant Themes team, which has 10 years of immaculate experience developing WordPress products.
+Over 700.000 customers tried the Divi, so the numbers speak for themselves.

-Another great example of the subscription service which has just started its way to the top, is CrocoBlock.
+Another great example of a subscription service that has just started to the top, is CrocoBlock.
 Created by Zemez team.
-It is relatively new on the market, as Zemez launched the project about 3 months ago, in the end of May, 2018.
+It is relatively new on the market, as Zemez launched the project about 3 months ago, in the end of July 2022.
 However, the team has loads of experience in developing WordPress themes and plugins, being on the market for nearly 15 years.
 CrocoBlock subscription service provides products for creating a website with Elementor page builder.

-When you look for the ultimate package of products to work on a project, you can’t go wrong with either of these subscription services.
+When looking for the ultimate product package to work on a project, you can’t go wrong with either of these subscription services.
 At this point, both Divi and CrocoBlock subscriptions have much in common.
 Both can easily provide you with every means for creating a website, including the theme, the plugins, top-notch support and regular product updates.
 Yet, these two services are very different in some equally important things.
 And, while some people might prefer Divi, as it suits them better, the others might really find their salvation in using CrocoBlock.

 It might be difficult to find out at once, without first trying out both services.
 Whether Divi or CrocoBlock will compliment your project more fully.
-However, in this article we’ll try to uncover the specifics of both services, and maybe it will be easier to make a decision towards one or the other option.
+However, in this article we’ll try to uncover the specifics of both services, and maybe it will be easier to decide on one or the other option.

-So, let’s find out what important treats CrocoBlock shares with Divi, and which things are specific for each of these subscription services.
+So, let’s find out what important treats CrocoBlock shares with Divi, and which things are specific for each subscription service.

 Different Page Builders at Use